MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/troubleshoot-xmla-endpoint.md

 ## Email subscriptions

-Datasets that are refreshed using an XMLA endpoint don't trigger an email subscription.
-For more information, see [Email subscriptions for Power BI reports and dashboards](./../consumer/end-user-subscribe.md).
+Datasets that are refreshed using an XMLA endpoint don't trigger an [email subscription](./../consumer/end-user-subscribe.md).

 ## Errors on Premium Gen 2 capacity